bchelsea/Slot-Machine/pseudocode.md

     - clear board
     - re activates shuffler animation

-7. Wild Card ( AVOCADO )
+7. Set Time Interval for Slot shuffling :
+- 3 second delay between each start of slot
+    - set interval function for when slots(emojis) get called to start spinning.
+    - spin one second

-- Alert for Wild card
+    - each spin for three seconds
-    - 3 free spins will be called
-    - possible multiply /  more money to win.

-/* Attach Slot Machine Plu Animation in */

-/* Create an unordered list and list elements that will spin the slots  */